dchouzer/SLogo/README.md

 API:

 void runProgram(String program)
-	Sends all text to the parser, and executes the program.
+	Sends all text to the model, and executes the program.

 void resetScreen()
 	Erases current drawing and resets the turtle to its default position/orientation in the display area.